 Think about how Noah must have been mocked and scorned for simply obeying God’s word.
-Imagine what people must have thought of him…religious fanatic, delusional nut case.
-Evidently, Noah wasn’t overly concerned about how people thought of him…he was more concerned about what God thought of him.
+Imagine what people must have thought of him: religious fanatic, delusional nut case.
+Noah wasn’t overly concerned about how people thought of him.
+He was more concerned about what God thought of him.

-How often does our concern about what people (our peers, co-workers, family, friends etc.) may think of us from sharing the TRUTH?
-We hold back or “forebear” cf. (Proverbs 24:11.)
+How often does our concern about what people (our peers, co-workers, family, friends, etc.) may think of us keep us from sharing the TRUTH?
+So we hold back, or “forebear” Consider (Proverbs 24:11.)

 There was something else about Noah that marked him exceptional.
-We already mentioned Noah to be a just and perfect man, yet there is additional important aspect regarding those who the Bible describes as “the just.”
+We already mentioned Noah as a just and perfect man, yet there is an additional important aspect regarding those who the Bible describes as “the just.”